TurboGears/tg2docs/docs/misc.rst

 Misc To Do Items From The Docs
 ==============================

-.. todo:: critique the toc, and other organization. lek
+.. todo:: critique the toc, and other organization. lek   - add a "what is turbogears"/faq - very early on. first?

 .. todo:: Include navigation links (previous, next, index) on all pages